julienlargetpiet/OpenProblems/README.md

 Now the question is: how is `3` partitioned ?

-The function `howIntricated` with the `PTree` data structure will recursively find all the possible sub-partitions of all partition.
+The function `howIntricated` with the `PTree` data structure will recursively find all the possible sub-partitions for all partitions.

 Example: